malmostad/wag-v4/pages/other_page_elements.md

 {% endhighlight %}

 ## Sharing Widget
-Sharing icons will automatically be inject by the global assets on a page containing the tag below.
+Sharing icons will automatically be inject by the Global Assets on a page containing the tag below.
 You might need to adjust the margins around `.m-share` in your specific context.
 Leave some room for the widget to grow if more  services are added in the future.

 <div class="example">
   <div class="m-share"></div>